 Bagsters are designed to handle household and construction waste, but there are limits to what can be disposed of in these bags.

 According to Waste Management, Bagsters cannot take in hazardous materials, appliances, electronics, or yard waste.
-Appliances and electronics, such as refrigerators and televisions, contain hazardous components that require special handling and disposal, making them unsuitable for Bagsters.
+Appliances and electronics, such as refrigerators and televisions, contain hazardous components that require special handling and disposal and cannot be placed in a dumpster bag.

 Additionally, materials like yard waste, such as tree branches, leaves, or grass clippings are not allowed in Bagsters.
 These types of waste require specialized composting or mulching facilities to prevent contamination and promote proper decomposition.